 The real estate boom has created vast amounts of wealth for investors nationwide.
 As those investors seek to capitalize on that appreciation by selling properties, they will often reinvest in other real estate in order to delay the related tax bill through a likekind exchange.

-Internal Revenue Code Section 1031 allows taxpayers to defer income taxes on the sale of property if the proceeds are reinvested in similar or "like-kind" property.
-In the case of real estate, nearly all real property is considered to be "like-kind" to other real estate.
+Code Section 1031 allows taxpayers to defer income taxes on the sale of property if the proceeds are reinvested in similar or “like-kind” property.
+In the case of real estate, nearly all real property is considered to be “like-kind” to other real estate.

 The pool of potential replacement properties began to increase significantly in 2002 when the IRS issued guidelines on an alternative ownership structure known as tenants-in-common, or TICs.
 TICs allow individuals to directly own a fractional share of real property, rather than through a partnership or corporation.

 This distinction allows TICs to qualify as like-kind property and has spawned a burgeoning industry that grew to nearly $10 billion in 2005 and shows no signs of slowing.